moneroguides/2x01-an-introduction-to-mining/script.md

 Solo mining means you are only as likely to solve a block as the hashing power of your miner.
 It does however mean that when you do solve a block you keep all of the block reward and transaction fees.
 Your mining experience is totally under your control and there are no third parties involved.

-With centralised pool (CP) mining that is not the case.
+With centralised pool mining that is not the case.
 With this type on mining all you need is the miner software.
-This is because it is to their node that you are dedicating your hashing power and their nodes which receive the block rewards and transaction fees.
+This is because it is to their node that you are dedicating your hashing power and their wallets which receive the block rewards and transaction fees.

-The main advantage is that you will always get a share of the solved blocks, regardless of whether or not your miner successful.
+The main advantage is that you will always get a share of the solved blocks, regardless of whether or not your miner's successful.
 There are a few different types of payout systems, to learn more we suggest you take a look at the following bitcoin [wiki](https://en.bitcoin.it/wiki/Comparison_of_mining_pools).

-CP operators are in direct control of the funds you helped to mine and they also typically charge a fee for their withdrawal.
+Centralised pool operators are in direct control of the funds you helped to mine and they also typically charge a fee for their withdrawal.
 These are not the only disadvantages; they control what and when you mine and they can even use your hashing power to break the networks security!

 [miningpoolstats.stream](https://miningpoolstats.stream/monero) also gives you information about the pool fees, minimum payout and number of active miners.
 Don't be attracted to the top performing pools, they often have higher fees and higher minimum payouts.
 Choosing these pools helps to centralise the security of the network and in the worst case could lead to a breaking of that security.

 You may think that the larger pools will offer more reliable and consistent payouts, due to them finding more blocks.
-However, choosing pools at the top of this list offers no real long term benefit!
+However, your average mining income will remain the same and choosing pools at the top of this list offers no real benefit!

 We at Moneroguides recommend P2Pool for those interested in pool mining, the details of which we'll be covering in the following section.